Winner of the Whitley Award donated by Goldman Sachs

 This region, which possesses one of the highest levels of biodiversity on the planet, with vast areas of unexplored wilderness, has been providing refuge, protection and resources to thousands of refugees, poachers, illegal miners and various militants for over fifteen years.
 Very few scientists and conservation NGOs are able to operate in the region due to the continued armed conflict and very little scientific information about this habitat’s current status is available.

 With 30 years of experience working in the field with gorillas and other wildlife, as well as implementing successful community conservation programmes, John Kahekwa was formerly Chief Gorilla Habituation Officer of the Kahuzi Biega National Park, which was one of the backdrops for the iconic ‘Gorillas in the Mist’ film.
 Now, as Founder and Managing Director of the Pole Pole Foundation, John Kahekwa wishes to take his organisation’s experience and expertise and replicate its success elsewhere, with the goal of protecting the entire home range of the Eastern Lowland Gorilla.
 His ambitious project is based on three pillars: understanding the communities’ needs and opinions about nature conservation; implementing conservation education programmes; and providing local communities with economic alternatives that will enable them to refrain from exploiting their precious natural resources.

 - Understand the communities’ needs and opinions about nature conservation.

 - Implement conservation education programmes.

 - Provide local communities with economic alternatives that will enable them to stop unsustainably exploiting precious natural resources.

 Why it matters:

-The DRC is the poorest country in the world.
+- The DRC is one of the poorest countries in the world.